cbboyan/solverpy/README.md

 cvc5 = Cvc5("T5")  # time limit of 5 seconds
 ```

-The argument is a resource limit string, in this case, a time limit `T` in seconds.
+The constructor argument is a resource limit string, in this case, a time limit `T` in seconds.
 All solvers support `T` and additional resource limits might be available depending on the solver.
-Multiple resource limits can be used (joint by `-`, like `T10-R50000`).
+Multiple resource limits can be used (separated by `-`, like `T10-R50000`).
 The limit string must, however, always start with `T`.

 Then call the `solve` method: